Cellphone Use Linked to Upsurge in Pedestrian Deaths

 Click here for cellphone use tips from the Florida Highway Patrol.Contact Us for Help With a Pedestrian or Vehicle Accident

 We can help if you or a family member has been injured in any vehicle accident including a pedestrian accident.
-Contact attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale for a free consultation.
+Contact attorney Diana Santa Maria , personal injury attorney in Fort Lauderdale for a free consultation.
 You can reach us at (954) 434-1077 or contact us via the website.
 The Law Offices of Diana Santa Maria, P.A. will fight to get you the compensation you or your family member deserves.